8ctopotamus/asow-template/README.md

 # Adding Accordion Panels In GreenRope
 ### Instructions for Brian

+These collapsible accordions are created using <a href="http://getbootstrap.com/javascript/#collapse">Bootstrap's Collapse component</a>.

 ```
 <!--
 	Make sure that you update anywhere it says "collapseNUM" or "headingNUM"
 	so that "NUM" is replaced by the number this of this collapse panel.

-	Example: If this is the fifth collapse, they will now read "collapseFive" and headingFive.
+	Example: If this is the fifth collapse, they will now read "collapseFive" and "headingFive".
 	This is how the collapse knows which accordion to open.

   Make sure you paste this inside the <div> with the ID of "accordion".